boazbk/tcs/lec_03_computation.md

 A priori, the notion of computation seems to be tied to the particular mechanism that you use.
 You might think that the "best"  algorithm for multiplying numbers will differ if you  implement it in _Python_ on a modern laptop than if you use pen and paper.
 However, as we saw in the introduction, an algorithm that is asymptotically better would eventually beat a worse one regardless of the underlying technology.
-This gives us hope for a _technology independent_ way of defining computation, which is what we will do in this lecture.
+This gives us hope for a _technology independent_ way of defining computation, which is what we will do in this chapter.

 ![Calculating wheels by Charles Babbage.
 Image taken from the Mark I 'operating manual'](../figure/wheels_babbage.png){#babbagewheels .class width=300px height=300px}